vinceskahan/v5wiki/Data-Consolidation---changing-sampling-interval.md

 ### SQLite version
-This code produces interim tables that can be easily inspected later to confirm calcultions.
+This code produces interim tables that can be easily inspected later to confirm calculations.
 Using temporary tables does not seem to affect speed.

 ~~~ SQL